alsyundawy/as-ip-blocks/README.md

   - `inferred`: Inferred from routing information; may be inaccurate
   - `overlaid`: Metadata overlay from [as-overlay](https://github.com/ipverse/as-overlay) applied
   - `none`: No metadata available

-## Update notes

-- **2026-01-17**: Added bulk download archive in [releases](https://github.com/ipverse/as-ip-blocks/releases/latest)
-- **2026-01-08**: AS directories are now removed if no prefixes have been announced in the last 90 days.
-Historical metadata for removed AS may still be available in [as-metadata](https://github.com/ipverse/as-metadata).
-- **2026-01-05**: Removed `lastAnnounced` field to reduce git delta size.
-This field is still available in [as-metadata](https://github.com/ipverse/as-metadata).
-- **2026-01-03**: Repository renamed to `as-ip-blocks`, JSON format changed (`subnets` → `prefixes`, metadata nested).
-See [MIGRATION.md](MIGRATION.md) for details.
-- 2025-08-03: Removed opinionated handle cleanup
-- 2023-09-03: Removed PEM certificates from description field

 ## How to use